Resolving the Berezinskii-Kosterlitz-Thouless transition in the 2D XY model with tensor-network based level spectroscopy: SU(2) symmetry on the BKT line

 It is helpful to first consider the BKT transition in the quantum spin-$\frac{1}{2}$ XXZ chain.
 There, the single vertex operators $V_{0,\pm 1}$ are forbidden~\cite{Haldane-preprint,Affleck-LesHouches} and the BKT transition is driven by the double vertex operators $V_{0,2}+V_{0,-2}$.
 The Hamiltonian is then modified to the sine-Gordon model as,

-where $\calK=J\bar{J}$ and $H'$ represents the RG-irrelevant perturbations.
+where $\calK=-2\partial_\mu\phi\partial^\mu\phi$ shifts the Luttinger parameter from $K=\frac{1}{2}$ and $H'$ represents the RG-irrelevant perturbations.
 The RG equation is again Eq.~\eqref{RG_BKT} and $g=y_\calK=y_V$ is the BKT transition line.
 This corresponds to the isotropic XXX chain and the system has SU(2) symmetry.
-More precisely, $H^{\text{TLL}}_{K=1/2}$ turns into SU(2)$_1$ WZW model and Eq.~\eqref{XXZ_Hamiltonian} can be written with SU(2) currents as~\cite{PhysRevLett.55.1355,PhysRevB.55.8295}
+More precisely, $H^{\text{TLL}}_{K=1/2}$ turns into SU(2)$_1$ WZW model and Eq.~\eqref{XXZ_Hamiltonian} can be written with SU(2) currents as~\cite{PhysRevLett.55.1355,PhysRevB.55.8295} (See Sec.~A and Table~II of the Appendix for details)

 Ignoring the RG-irrelevant perturbation $H'$ for the moment, exactly at the BKT transition, $t=0$ and the effective Hamiltonian has a SU(2) symmetry.
 Consequently, all the finite-size energy levels can be classified in terms of the representation of the SU(2).
 Therefore, the BKT transition point can be identified by the degeneracy (level crossing) of the finite-size energy levels.
 This is nothing but the Level Spectroscopy method proposed and developed in Refs.~\cite{nomura1995correlation,OKAMOTO1992433,nomura1994critical,nomura1998symmetry,matsuo2006berezinskii,PhysRevB.86.024403,PhysRevB.91.045121,PhysRevLett.115.080601}.
 Thanks to the emergent SU(2) symmetry, the transition point determined by the Level Spectroscopy is \emph{exact in all orders of the marginal coupling $g$}, as long as the irrelevant perturbation $H'$ is negligible.
 In CFT, there is a correspondence between the finite-size energy levels and local fields.
 The lowest excited states of $H^{\text{WZW}}_{k=1}$ correspond to the ``spin-wave'' operators $W_{\pm 1} = e^{\pm i \theta}$ and the single vortex operators $V_{\pm 1} = e^{\pm 2 i \phi}$, all with the scaling dimension $1/2$.
 These $4$ states are split into a singlet and a triplet by the SU(2) symmetric marginal perturbation $g$.